 The Wealth Academy (TWA) encourages schools to provide an openly accessible and holistic financial life skills program including, but extending beyond the limitations of the financial literacy concepts existing within the Australian Curriculum.

-- for teachers looking for new ways to connect students to the world of business and finance
+- for teachers looking for new ways to connect students to the financial world in which students they will live

-- for teachers wanting to better prepare students for their exit from school into the community
+- for facilitators and instructors wanting to better prepare youth for their financial life in the community

-- accessible for all students, regardless of the subjects they choose in secondary education.
+- for all students, regardless of the subjects they choose in secondary and post-school education.

 - To provide resources for teachers, parents and the local business community to support the financial capabilities of secondary students.

 This model brings together schools, the business community, professional associations and entities for the common purpose of better preparing Australian youth for the financial world in which they will live.
 The model consists of the following arrangements: